Anna/Hannah means ‘grace’ or ‘favor‘. She is identified as the daughter of Phan’u-el

-Phan’u-el means ‘face of God’; this may be a play on words, since Anna will be among the first to recognise the face of God when she sees the infant Jesus.
-Phan’u-el, her husband, was from the tribe of Asher, one of the northern tribes from the so-called ten lost tribes of Israel.
+Phan’u-el means ‘face of God’.
+His name may be a play on words, since Anna was among the first to recognise the face of God when she saw the infant Jesus.

 Like many stories in the New Testament, this is not about the woman Anna but about Jesus.
-Its purpose is to show who Jesus is.
+Its purpose was to show who Jesus is.

 The story of Anna has just one episode: